Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Coxeter graphs for and for

 \subsubsection{One-to-one correspondence}

-Now we are in a position to introduce a key result which is the reformulation Lemma \ref{lem: defining sec for D}. \begin{theorem} (Defining-sequence Theorem) The set of fundamental systems are in a one-to-one correspondence with the set of defining sequences. \end{theorem}
+Now we are in a position to introduce a key result which is a reformulation of Lemma \ref{lem: defining sec for D}. \begin{theorem} (Defining-Sequence Theorem) The set of fundamental systems are in a one-to-one correspondence with the set of defining sequences. {Such a one-to-one correspondence is $\widehat W$-equivariant in the sense that it is compatible with $\widehat W$-action.} \end{theorem}

-\begin{remark} Actually, we have a stronger version of the above theorem that such a one-to-one correspondence is $\widehat W$-equivaniant in the obvious sense, according to Assumption \ref{conv: appendix}, Corollary \ref{lem: str lem for def seq summing} and Proposition \ref{app: gen seq}.
-This conclusion is valid too for type $C(m)$ and $B(m;n)$. \end{remark}